haroldtreen/haroldtreen.github.io/_posts/2016-10-19-recurse-center-week-3.md

 ### Social 💃

 This week was super social!
 Was able to go to an event every night except Wednesday.
 Half of the events were things I planned for myself and the other half things I learned about through RC.
-None of them were in the RC space.

 #### **I tend to socialize predominantly outside of work.**